-Incident Being Procedure Institution Will Follow: Evidentiary Standard Reported: Sexual Assault Depending on when reported (immediate vs delayed report), institution will provide complainant with access to medical care Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting local police if complainant requests AND complainant provided with contact information for local police department Institution will provide complainant with referrals to on and off campus mental health providers Sexual Assault cases are referred to the Title IX Coordinator and are adjudicated by the Vice President of Student Affairs using the Preponderance of the evidence standard.
-5. Institution will assess need to implement interim or long-term protective measures, such as housing changes, change in class schedule, "No Contact" directive between both parties

-- Institution will provide a "No trespass" (PNG) directive to accused party if deemed appropriate - 7.
-Institution will provide written instructions on how to apply for Protective Order - 8.
-Institution will provide a copy of the Sexual Misconduct Policy to complainant and inform the complainant regarding timeframes for inquiry, investigation and resolution - Institution will inform the complainant of the outcome of the investigation, whether or not the accused will be administratively charged and what the outcome of the hearing is - 10.
-Institution will enforce the antiretaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination or for assisting in the investigation
+Sexual Assault (immediate vs delayed report), Coordinator a institution will provide President of S complainant with access to Preponderance t cases are referred to the Title IX and are adjudicated by the Vice Student Affairs using the ce of the evidence standard. medical care 2.
+Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting local police if complainant requests AND complainant provided with contact information for local police department Institution will provide complainant with referrals to on and off campus mental health providers Institution will assess need to implement interim or long-term protective measures, such as housing changes, change in class schedule, "No Contact" directive between both parties Institution will provide a "No trespass" (PNG) directive to accused party if deemed appropriate Institution will provide written instructions on how to apply for Protective Order Institution will provide a copy of the Sexual Misconduct Policy to complainant and inform the complainant regarding timeframes for inquiry, investigation and resolution Institution will inform the complainant of the outcome of the investigation, whether or not the accused will be administratively charged and what the outcome of the hearing is 10.
+Institution will enforce the anti- retaliation policy and take immediate and separate action against parties that retaliate against parties that retainate against a person for complaining of sex-based discrimination or for assisting in the investigation